-In 1977, the BPDA (then the Boston Redevelopment authority) sold South Station to the T—but maintained ownership of the air rights.
-In 2016, the BPDA approved the air rights project, which will begin in late January 2020.
+In 1977, the BPDA (then the Boston Redevelopment Authority) sold South Station to the T, but maintained ownership of the air rights.
+In 2016, the BPDA approved the air rights project.
+Construction began in January 2020.

-The nearly 5-year project will deliver privately funded improvements to South Station’s rail and bus terminals alongside the creation of a new, mixed-use tower that will include office and residential space.
+The nearly five-year project will include privately funded improvements to South Station’s rail and bus terminals in addition to a new, mixed-use tower with both office and residential space.

 What to Expect During This Work

 Construction began in early 2020.
 While work continues, temporary changes at South Station are likely to affect rail and bus service access there, and may result in delays and disruptions at the station.